datastax/aws-secrets-manager-integration-astra/README.md

 * Ease of access to Astra tokens throughout the AWS ecosystem
 * Integration of Astra tokens to the AWS IAM for access control

+## Description of Files in this Repository

+1. `README.md`: The file containing the information for this README

+2. `lambda_function.py`: A Python script that defines an AWS Lambda function that can be used to handle rotation of Astra API tokens in AWS Secrets Manager.

+3. `secretsmanager_lib.py`: A Python module that provides helper functions for retrieving secrets from AWS Secrets Manager and parsing the JSON-formatted secret values.

+4. `example_new_astra_secret.py`: A Python script that provides an example of how to create a new secret in Astra and store it in AWS Secrets Manager.
+The script uses the `lambda_function.py`file as a library.

+5. `LICENSE`: A text file that specifies the open source license under which the code is distributed.

 ## Creation of the root token